lin-380-s24/self_assessment_2/README.md

 ## Submission

 1. Render your Quarto document as a PDF or Word document
-2. Download this file.
+2. Access this file output file.
-3. Submit your file to me via email with the subject line "Self-assessment #2"
+3. Submit your file the Canvas assignment page for "Self-assessment #2"